converse231/wild-oasis/README.md

 # The Wild Oasis

-Main Project in UDEMY ultimate react course
+Main Project in UDEMY ultimate react course.
+Built with React Query and Supabase